Charles Murray Shouted Down, Assaulted By Angry Middlebury College Protesters

 — [] (@dronejava2) March 4, 2017

 It was not just current Middlebury students who protested the appearance of the controversial author on Thursday.
-Prior to his lecture, more than 450 alumni from Middlebury signed a letter stating protesting the school’s decision to host the political scientist’s lecture on campus was “unacceptable and unethical.”
+Prior to his lecture, more than 450 alumni from Middlebury signed a letter saying that the school’s decision to host the political scientist’s lecture on campus was “unacceptable and unethical.”
 Following is an excerpt from the alumni’s protest letter.

 “His invitation to campus, then, is not an educational opportunity, but a threat.
 It is a message to every woman, every person of color, every first-generation student, every poor and working-class person, every disabled person and every queer person that not only their acceptance to and presence at Middlebury, but also their safety, their agency, their humanity and even their very right to exist are all up for ‘debate.'”